 - Delaware offers online voter registration.

 - You should know: you need either a Delaware driver's license number, a State ID number, or the last four digits of your Social Security number to use Delaware's online voter registration system.
-If you choose not to provide this information, you can still register to vote by mail.
+If you choose not to provide this information, you can still register by mail to vote.

 Use the National Voter Registration Form